WanluLiuLab/yasim/doc/tutorial/index.ipynb.md

 !python -m yasim generate_as_events --help
 ```

-Example (Some warnings generated during parsing of GTF was filtered out):
+Example (Some warnings generated during GTF parsing was filtered out):

 ```{code-cell}
 !if [ ! -f ce11.ncbiRefSeq.chr1.as.gtf ]; then \